IH Barcelona ELT Conference, February 5-6, 2016

 Biodata • Tom taught his first language class with a blackboard and chalk in Barcelona in 1979 but now teaches more hours of technology than he does English, mostly at IH Barcelona.
 He doesn't (and can't !) draw; what he does is doodle, which is more than adequate for most language teaching purposes.

-Biodata • Vicki has been an EFL teacher since 1983.
-She teaches regularly as well as being a teacher trainer on mainly DELTA courses.
-She has spent the last few years writing workbooks for CUP for ESO and Bachillerato.
-The latter, Next Generation, is already out, while the new Secondary title is due to be launched next year.
-Vicki has given workshops about a wide range of issues, based on her experience of working with teachers and learners.
+Biodata • Vicki has been an EFL teacher since 1983, as well as dabbling in admin and a long stint as a teacher trainer.
+She still enjoys teaching regularly as well as being a trainer on DELTA courses.
+She has spent the last few years writing secondary school workbooks for CUP: Smart Planet for ESO and Next Generation for Bachillerato.
+Vicki has given workshops on a wide range of issues, based on her experience of working with teachers and learners.